ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/create-server-hpvsdeploy.md

         ```

    The deploy process automates creation of the quotagroup, network, and loads the Secure Dockerbuild image to the Secure Service Container LPAR.
 After the command completes execution, the Secure Build Server will be available at the IP Address of the Hyper Protect Virtual Server LPAR and port (GuestPort) specified.
-   To showcase the sample application, this Secure Build virtual Server will be used to build the [MongoDB image](https://ibm-hyper-protect.github.io/hyper-protect-virtual-servers-hosted-trial/securebuild/build/#procedure-to-create-the-mongodb-image) later in this trial.
-You can follow the same procedure listed above, for creating a Secure Build virtual Server that will be used to build the [digital banking application](https://ibm-hyper-protect.github.io/hyper-protect-virtual-servers-hosted-trial/securebuild/build/#procedure-to-create-the-digital-banking-image){target=_blank} image later in this trial.
+   To showcase the sample application, this Secure Build virtual Server will be used to build the [MongoDB Docker image](https://ibm-hyper-protect.github.io/hyper-protect-virtual-servers-hosted-trial/securebuild/build/#procedure-to-create-the-mongodb-image) later in this trial.
+You can follow the same procedure listed above, for creating a Secure Build virtual Server that will be used to build the [digital banking application Docker image](https://ibm-hyper-protect.github.io/hyper-protect-virtual-servers-hosted-trial/securebuild/build/#procedure-to-create-the-digital-banking-image){target=_blank} later in this trial.

 ???+ example "Example Output"